 Have you reviewed your Summary of Performance and understand it?
 Have you taken the ACT, SAT, or other assessments?
 Are your reading, writing, and math skills sufficient for college-level work?
 Can you complete work independently?
 Have you identified possible schools/programs that have a disability resource center and programs for students with disabilities?
-Have you reviewed course catalogs for target schools, visited the school and met with disability resource center staff?
-What are your questions and concerns?
-Who can help you address your concerns?
+Have you reviewed course catalogs for target schools, visited the school, and met with disability resource center staff?
+What questions or concerns do you have?
+Who can help you address them?